Newson Health - FAQs

 Wheelchair access

 We are committed to ensuring that all our patients have easy access to our facilities.
-Below is an overview of wheelchair accessibility for each of our clinic locations.
+Below is an overview of wheelchair accessibility for our clinic locations.

 • Stratford-upon-Avon: Clinic rooms on the first floor, accessible via staircase